Numbers 10 – Two Silver Trumpets, the Departure from Sinai

-“Return, O LORD,
+“Return, O Lord,

 To the many thousands of Israel.”

-ii.
+i.
 “Will you and I go home and pray this prayer by ourselves, fervently laying hold upon the horns of God’s altar?
 I charge you, my brethren in Christ, do not neglect this private duty.
 Go, each of you, to your chambers; shut to your doors; cry to him who hears in secret, and let this be the burden of your cry – ‘Rise up, Lord; and let thine enemies be scattered.’”
 (Spurgeon)